 All helmets must meet industry standards for impact protection.
-Recognized by the UIAA symbol.
+Recognised by the UIAA symbol.

 The best way how to get the best fit is to go to the shop and try several models on.